South Africa

 Security in South Africa

 Most tourists who travel to South Africa do not suffer significant incidents, and the authorities try to protect them.
-It is necessary to take into account that there is a very high degree of delinquency, which is sometimes violent, so we must take into account some basic recommendations when travelling to South Africa:
+It is necessary to take into account that there is a very high degree of delinquency, which is sometimes violent, so we must take into account some basic recommendations when traveling to South Africa:

 • Avoid the city centres from dusk and never move walking at night.
 It is essential to stay in a group and only use the taxis recommended by the hotels.